Missing Athlete’s Brother Dies

 ``Dabord died this evening,″ said Monica Montano, a spokeswoman for Scripps Memorial Hospital.
 She declined to give the cause or exact time of death, but said his family had been notified.

 Investigators believe Dabord was the only person who could have told them firsthand what happened to Dele.

 The 35-year-old computer operator, whose name was once Kevin Williams, was found in Tijuana, Mexico, and taken to Scripps on Sept.
-14. His mother, Patricia Phillips, has said he fell into a coma after overdosing on insulin and failing to take asthma medication.
+14. His mother has said he fell into the coma after overdosing on insulin and failing to take his asthma medication.

 Investigators believe Dele, girlfriend Serena Karlan and boat captain Bertrand Saldo were killed while sailing in French Polynesia.
 They were last seen in early July near the tiny island of Maiao, west of Tahiti.

 The French investigation will continue, but the part of the inquiry relating to Dabord will be dropped because someone who has died cannot be tried, French officials said.

 At the Tahiti port of Taravao, officials began dismantling parts of Dele’s boat to prepare to probe it with a metal detector, looking for bullets.
 If anything suspicious is found they are prepared to cut parts of the boat open.